- ON THE RIGHT: No easy solution to water crisis Read More

 - WHAT MATTERS MOST: No solutions without analysis Read More

-- The ‘Right Man’ Read More
+- Faiths meet At The Cross Read More

 IF A REQUEST from the Barbados Government is granted, Queen Elizabeth II could be here for Parliament’s 375th anniversary in 2014.
 That was disclosed yesterday at a Joint Sitting of Parliament held to commemorate the Queen’s 60th year on the throne, and attended by her son Prince Edward and his wife Princess Sophie – the Earl and Countess of Wessex.
 Visually impaired Deputy President of the Senate Kerryann Ifill, who along with Speaker of the House Michael Carrington spoke in glowing terms of the Queen’s “benevolence” and “enlightened leadership”, revealed the country’s desire to host her in another two years.
 “The loyal members of the Senate and of the House of Assembly of Barbados, who gather today in tribute to Her Majesty, remain sure in the knowledge that our democracy is safeguarded by the strength of our institutions,” said Ifill.
 “Foremost among these is Parliament.
 In that regard, we are hopeful of Her Majesty’s most generous and favourable consideration to our keen wish that she may be able to grace us with her most esteemed presence in Barbados in 2014, the celebration of this most important anniversary.”
 Read the full story in today's WEEKEND NATION.